 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For example, we don’t plan to fix [example of non-essential document – you could group them by saying, for example, “all minutes and agendas published before ….” ].
+For example, we don’t plan to fix all minutes and agendas published before 23rd September 2018.

 Any new PDFs or Word documents we publish will meet accessibility standards.